NW-Demand-Response-Emissions-Impacts/Main/README.md

 A user guide with examples for running the emissions calculator and interacting with the dashboard can be found in the examples/ directory.

 ## Installation
--Need to fill this out-
+-Need to fill this out- confused about how to combine environment.yml, requirements.txt which seems necessary for dashboard, and setup.py, or which of these to include.-

 ## Future steps
  * Incorporate additional policy scenarios for emissions rates.
 The emissions calculator will run for a list of policy scenarios, but we currently only use one policy scenario.